You might wonder what is a network?

 There are many applications that are aware of network communication mechanisms, the most common network applications are:

-- Email: Examples include Microsoft Outlook and Eudora by Qualcomm.
+- Email: Examples include gmail, Microsoft Outlook.

 - Collaboration: Collaboration allows individuals or groups on a network to work together on a project.
 Examples include Lotus Notes and wiki.